-A distal pancreatectomy (pan-krea-tek-tuh-me) is a surgery that removes a tumor from the body or tail of your pancreas.
-Your pancreas is located in the back of your abdomen (belly) behind your stomach and just above your small intestine (see Figure 1).
-It makes hormones called insulin and glucagon which help to regulate your blood sugar levels.
-Your pancreas also makes enzymes that help to digest fat.
+A distal pancreatectomy (PAN-kree-uh-TEK-toh-mee) is a surgery to remove a tumor from the body or tail of your pancreas.
+Your pancreas is located in the back of your abdomen (belly) behind your stomach and above your small intestine (see Figure 1).

-Although part of your pancreas will be removed during surgery, there is usually enough of it left to produce hormones and enzymes.
+Even though part of your pancreas will be removed during your surgery, there’s usually enough of it left after your surgery to make hormones (insulin and glucagon) and enzymes.

-- If your remaining pancreas doesn’t make enough insulin, you may have high blood sugar level.
-High blood sugar level is rarely a problem but if you do experience it, your healthcare team will help you.
+- If your pancreas doesn’t make enough insulin after your surgery, you may have high blood sugar.
+This is rare.
+If you have high blood sugar after your surgery, your healthcare team will help you.